Lyquix/flexicontent_templates/README.md

     * Render pins on map using lat/lon coordinates from AddressInt field
     * Include item information in map bubbles
     * Custom marker icons set for the whole map or on an item-by-item basis
+  * Filters
+    * Provides a JavaScript API that interacts with FLEXIcontent advanced filters
+    * Allows to provide filtering functionality without reloading page
+    * Provides a mechanism for creating aliases for specific filters
   * Item lists
     * Ability to separate featured items in its own list (UL)
     * Control the order in which leading, intro and featured items groups are displayed